MoonPoet/xaprb-src/content/blog/2006/role-based-access-control-in-sql-part-2.md

 As I said, groups are subsets of roles, which is why they are often a convenient way to implement a role.
 To carry the example a bit farther, you can implement the "supervisor" role by looking at data to determine if the user is in a supervisory relationship to the object, **or** you can just add all supervisors to the "supervisor" group.
 The latter approach is a bit coarser, because it would allow a user to act as a supervisor on a user she doesn't actually supervise, but you gain simplicity and speed.
 The "self" role is similar, but in this case you obviously want the fine-grained control of saying "a user is *only* allowed to act in the self role upon herself."
 Adding everyone to the "self" group would accomplish nothing.

 I've already used roles in the previous article, though I didn't encourage you to think of them that way yet.
-The roles I demonstrated are "owner," "owner_group," and "other."
-These are implicit in UNIX privileges.
+The roles I demonstrated are `owner`, `owner_group`, and `other.` These are implicit in UNIX privileges.
 Later I'll show you how privileges are assigned to roles explicitly.

 ### Actions